-1) Never Start Your Statement of Purpose with:
+1) Never Start your SoP with:

 “To whom it may concern,” “Dear Hiring Manager,” or ” I’ve always wanted to be a JET because…”